How to Boost Your Immune System

 - Wear Socks – In 1999, a Swiss study revealed those who went to bed with warm hands and feet were able to fall asleep more quickly and stay asleep.

 - Skip the Nightcap – Sure, a drink before bed might help you unwind and fall asleep more quickly.
 Unfortunately, that sleep is likely to be less restful.
 This is because alcohol is a stimulant.

 - Turn on a White Noise Machine – Noise can be a huge sleep thief.
 Unfortunately, noise is often out of your control.
 A white noise machine can help you combat unwanted sounds from keeping you awake.

 2. Drink WAY More Water Than You Think You Need

 This can lead to a myriad of health-related issues including weight gain, joint pain, and immune deficiency.
+A 2005 study published in the National Center for Biotechnology Information also found that staying hydrated can help prevent various medical conditions, including kidney stones and hypertension.
 Generally, it’s recommended the average adult drink eight to ten 8-ounce glasses of water daily.

 How to Drink More Water

 - Infuse It – Finding plain water plain boring?
 Give it a natural, healthy flavor punch.
 Infuse your water with fruits and herbs to turn your everyday necessity into a treat.